 When power lines are down and water isn’t safe to drink, it may be difficult, but the best thing you can do is remain calm.
 Overreacting in such a chaotic environment will only make things worse.

-Instead of panicking, your energies should be rechanneled to focus on the immediate surroundings.
+Instead of panicking or frantically looking for last minute flights out of your location (virtually impossible in the case of a natural disaster), your energies should be rechanneled to focus on the immediate surroundings.
 The first step is to find safe shelter.
 The place to head during a tsunami will be different from where you need to go during an earthquake.
 Look to local authorities for lodging, food, and travel advice.
 Hunger may set in, but pickiness in food choices should prevail.
 Within no time, there will be a limited amount of safe food and water, so be mindful of what you consume.

 Continue to monitor the bulletins and advisories issued by local authorities via local radio, television, or social media.
 If you’re able to, try to leave the area as soon as possible.
 Government agencies will arrange the evacuation process.